When there's flooding in York, we'll provide assistance, practical support and information as soon as it's safe and appropriate to do so.

 Flood safety and public health

-We have a public health responsibility and works closely with Public Health England, who have a variety of advice for those affected by flooding including:
+We have a responsibility for public health and work closely with Public Health England.

 - how to clean up your home safely

 - mental health advice following floods

 Contact your insurer if you've been affected by flooding.

 Read advice for those recovering from floods from the Association of British Insurers (ABI).

 Flood Re is a joint Government and insurance industry initiative which aims to help insurers help householders at risk of flooding.

 We'll provide sandbags to communities* at immediate risk of flooding - you don't need to contact us.

 When river levels are expected to be high, we’re unlikely to be able to provide sandbags or other defences to other communities; our sandbag policy details how we prioritise use of our sandbag stock: